lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 able to accommodate this.

 Empirically, too, the use of driving durations seems strictly superior in many cases involving human-scale distances.
-Working with Nicholas Eubank and Jonathan Rodden, I update their gerrymandering-detection metric to use driving durations instead \citep{er2019}.
+Working with Eubank and Rodden, I update their gerrymandering-detection metric to use driving durations instead
+\citep{er2019}.
 We find a consistently different picture of the social context of American suburban voters, raising the possibility of false positives under the Euclidean distance measure \citep*{elrwp}.

-#### Choosing a compactness measure
+### Choosing which compactness metrics to evaluate

-[TODO]

-I have evaluated many compactness measures, which raises the question: which compactness measure should we use?
-This is a false dilemma.
-As each compactness measure has its advantages and disadvantages, we should include the broadest subset of measures possible.
-This will also maximise the generalisability of my
-results: in order to claim that there is or isn't a tradeoff between compactness and homogeneity, we should make sure that the relationship holds for as many compactness measures as possible!
+As each compactness measure has its advantages and disadvantages, we should include the broadest subset of measures possible in my analyses.
+This will also maximise the generalisability of my results: in order to claim that there is or isn't a tradeoff between compactness and homogeneity, we should make sure that the relationship holds for as many compactness measures as possible.
 At the same time, though, the inclusion of each additional compactness measure incurs time, effort and computational costs.
 Given finite time and resources, there is thus a trade-off between the number of compactness measures and the number of states/districting plans I can analyse.
 I therefore made a judgement call to include the most-used and most representative compactness measures.

 Without question, we must include at least one of the geometric compactness measures.
 This is because these geometric compactness measures are by far the